cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 Structured Query Language (SQL)
 :::::::::::::::::::::::::::::::

-An important characteristic of modern databases is that they abstract low-level operations on files, tables, indexes and so forth into high-level requests to the database management system (DBMS).
+An important characteristic of modern databases is that they abstract low-level operations on files, tables, indexes and so forth into high-level requests to the database management system.
 Requests to the database are typically expressed in a *query language*.
 Query languages are a type of programming language, but are different from most in that query languages tend to be declarative rather than imperative.
 Whereas imperative languages require the programmer to specify exactly what steps to take to perform a task, declarative languages simply describe a desired outcome.

 Structured query language (SQL) is the most popular query language for relational databases, and is an example of a declarative language.
 SQL was developed by engineers at IBM in the 1970s and was standardized by standards organizations ANSI and ISO in 1986, with regular updates following.
 New features continue to be added to SQL as relational database technology and applications evolve.